bbalet/jorani/docs/install/README.md

 # Installation

-Jorani has been tested with Apache and ngnix.
+Jorani has been tested with Apache, ngnix and lighttpd.
 Jorani is compatible with HHVM as Codeigniter is 100% compatible with the VM.
 However, please note that HHVM is still under development.